 Sir Rod Stewart joins King to launch 35th anniversary celebrations for charity

-Events took place at Dumfries House in East Ayrshire, the headquarters of The King’s Foundation.
+Sir Rod Stewart joins King Charles to launch 35th anniversary celebrations for charity

+Sir Rod joked with King as he placed secateurs in time capsule

 Your support helps us to tell the story